sfigg/commercialization-public/docset/customize/mdm/clientcertificateinstall-csp.md

 <p style="margin-left: 20px">The only supported operation is Execute.

 <a href="" id="clientcertificateinstall-scep-uniqueid-install-aadkeyidentifierlist"></a>**ClientCertificateInstall/SCEP/*UniqueID*/Install/AADKeyIdentifierList**
 <p style="margin-left: 20px">Optional.
-Specify the AAD Key Identifier List as a semicolon separated values.
+Specify the AAD Key Identifier List as a list of semicolon separated values.
 On Enroll, the values in this list are validated against the AAD Key present on the device.
 If no match is found, enrollment will fail.

 <p style="margin-left: 20px">Data type is string.